 Emil Tabakov’s repertoire includes operas and musical works from all musical epochs.
 He’s done records for Balkanton (Bulgaria), Elan (USA), Capriccio Delta (Germany), Mega-Music (Bulgaria), Pentagon (Netherlands), Gega New (Bulgaria), EMI, Naxos and others.

-Emil Tabakov is the author of ten symphonies, concerts for orchestra, concerts for various instruments, Requiem based on a Latin text, chamber and solo works.
+Emil Tabakov is an author of ten symphonies, concerts for orchestra, concerts for various instruments, Requiem based on a Latin lyrics, chamber and solo works.
 Most of them were commissioned by international festivals and famous artists.
 They have been released on CDs for the record companies Naxos, Gega New, Balkanton, Toccata Classics.
 They have been awarded national prizes and are often performed in Bulgaria, Germany, Portugal, USA, Japan, Finland, France, Austria, Turkey and others.

 Emil Tabakov is a winner of prestigious national awards in the field of music – “Musician of the Year” of the Bulgarian National Radio for 1992, “Man of the Year” of the International Bibliographic Center in Cambridge, one of the 100 best professionals according to the International Bibliographic Center for 2012.
 In 1997 he was Minister of Culture in the office government of Stefan Sofiyanski.